 - A. Agricultural: "Directional signs, subject to regulations adopted by the Federal Highway Administration, providing directions to places of business offering for sale Agricultural products harvested or produced on the premises where the sale is taking place or to farmers' markets that are members of the Vermont Farmers Market Association selling Vermont products", pursuant to 10 V.S.A. § 494(12).
 Agricultural products harvested or produced on the premises may be included on the signs. - B. Banners and Posters: A business is allowed one (1) Exterior Banner or Poster exclusive of window area.
 Banners and Posters are subject to Time Limitations as defined in Section 872. - C. Contractor: With the express consent of the property owner, one (1) sign displayed by a contractor, displayed on the subject property.
 Contractor signs are subject to Time Limitations as defined in Section 872. - D. Flags (Other than Open/Closed): two (2) other flags are allowed per property.
 Open/Closed signs; see below.
 State and Federal flags are allowed without a Permit pursuant to Section 832. - E. Open/Closed Signs or Flags: One (1) "Open/Closed" sign or one (1) "Open" flag per business indicating whether a business is open.
-Open/Closed signs are subject to Time Limitations as defined in Section 872. - F. Public Convenience Signs: Signs without advertising, displayed for the convenience, direction, or instruction of the public, including but not limited to signs identifying rest rooms, entrances, wireless internet access, ATMs, or posted areas, pursuant to 10 V.S.A. § 494(5)(8). - G. Public Events: Two (2) outdoor signs erected for fairs, expositions, entertainment, campaigns, drives, auctions, or events of civic, political, philanthropic, service, or religious organizations.
-Event signs may be placed on property not owned or rented by the event sponsor with the written consent of the property owner.
-Public Event Signs are subject to Time Limitations as defined in Section 872. - H. Real Estate: One (1) "Real Estate for Sale" sign for each property side on a Public or Private Road, placed on the subject property.
+Open/Closed signs are subject to Time Limitations as defined in Section 872. - F. Public Convenience Signs: Signs without advertising, displayed for the convenience, direction, or instruction of the public, including but not limited to signs identifying rest rooms, entrances, wireless internet access, ATMs, or posted areas, pursuant to 10 V.S.A. § 494(5)(8). - G. Real Estate: One (1) "Real Estate for Sale" sign for each property side on a Public or Private Road, placed on the subject property.
 Real Estate signs are subject to Time Limitations as defined in Section 872.
-See 10 V. S.A. § 493(3). - I. Sandwich-Board Signs: One (1) A-frame or sandwich-board sign per business.
+See 10 V. S.A. § 493(3). - H. Sandwich-Board Signs: One (1) A-frame or sandwich-board sign per business.
 A-Frame or sandwich-board signs shall not be displayed when the business is closed, shall be located on or directly in front of the business, and are not subject to normal setback requirements.
 Signs shall not impair public safety or impede pedestrian traffic and are subject to State penalties for violations pursuant to 19 V.S.A. § 1105.
-See Section 870 (F). - J. Short Term Sales, Specials or Rates: One (1) sign indicating short-term sales, special rates, or other short-term advertising.
-Short Term Sales, Specials, or Rates signs are subject to Time Limitations as defined in Section 872. - K. Vending Machines: Internal illumination is allowed on outdoor vending machines.
+See Section 870 (F). - I. Short Term Sales, Specials or Rates: One (1) sign indicating short-term sales, special rates, or other short-term advertising.
+Short Term Sales, Specials, or Rates signs are subject to Time Limitations as defined in Section 872. - J. Vending Machines: Internal illumination is allowed on outdoor vending machines.